pyrddlgym-project/pyRDDLGym/docs/jax.rst

 Relational expressions such as ``x > 0`` and ``y > 0`` and logical expressions such as ``and`` and ``or`` do not have obvious derivatives.
 To complicate matters further, the ``if`` statement depends on both ``x`` and ``y`` so it does not have partial derivatives with respect to ``x`` nor ``y``.

-``JaxRDDLBackpropPlanner`` works around these limitations by replacing such operations with JAX-based expressions that support derivatives.
+``JaxRDDLBackpropPlanner`` works around these limitations by replacing such operations with JAX expressions that support derivatives.
 Specifically, the ``classify`` function above could be written as follows:

 .. code-block:: python